backstage/backstage/.changeset/forty-oranges-joke.md

 ---
-'@backstage/integration-react': patch
+'@backstage/integration-react': minor
 ---

-Updated azure devops scopes to include the clientid for Azure Dev Ops OAuth.
+Updated `microsoftAuthApi` scopes to for Azure DevOps to be fully qualified.
+Also added `openid`, `profile` and `email` scopes